 And since last March, Amazon has continued to announce a bunch of hardware partners around these services; just a couple weeks ago, Whirlpool said that its new connected washers, dryers, and dishwashers would work with Amazon's Dash Replenishment service.
 The only problem was that the Amazon Dash Replenishment Service wasn't actually working.
 At least, not until now.
+Amazon today flipped the switch, so to speak, on its Dash Replenishment Service, enabling a few of its partners to actually begin auto-reordering consumable goods for customers.
+These partners include Brother International, General Electric, and Gmate, which makes "smart" blood glucose monitors.
 Assist Has No App.
 It’s A Free Travel/Shopping Chat Bot For SMS And Facebook Messenger.
 You don’t care who delivers dinner or drives you home as long as it gets done fast.

 This year we invited some of those contributors to evaluate their earlier forecasts and update them for 2014.
 The below is from Michael Lazerow, chief marketing officer of Salesforce Marketing Cloud.
 "Last year in AdExchanger, I said that 2013 will be the year when everyone in the company becomes a marketer, and that data will drive better marketing experiences.
+What a difference a year makes.
+'Stores and businesses will have the ability to know who you are as a consumer and serve you better,' I wrote.
+So how did this play out?
+In 2014, the definition of marketing will be turned on its head.
+It is the marketer’s job to make sure the connections between the products and the customers come alive.
+Email This Post.
 Five Lessons Learned From GE And Stanley Black & Decker On Strengthening Customer Service Using The Cloud.